osmosis-labs/governance/README.md

 ## Community

 Osmosis governance is driven by the Osmosis community, which has large overlap with the Cosmos community.
-Much of the documentation this repo is based off was funded by the community fund itself in
+Much of the documentation this repo is based on was funded by the community fund itself in
 [Cosmos Hub Proposal 23](https://www.mintscan.io/cosmos/proposals/23).
-Governance discussions happens in a number of places moderated by diverse community members, including:
+Governance discussions happen in a number of places moderated by diverse community members, including:

 - [Discord](https://discord.gg/MtHXKnrHDq)